 This is a freedom that we unquestionably accept from our very first faltering attempts at crawling, right up until our bodies are too frail and tired to comply anymore.
 The ability to exert control over our environment, to explore, learn and interact with our surroundings and other people is one of the most fundamentally important parts of shaping who we are and our understanding of the world.
 Most of us learn the value independence brings to our lives as we grow from dependent babies into an adventurous toddlers through to rebellious teens, eventually making our way as independent adults into the world.
 Many people won’t even have given the process any thought, and why would you unless it didn’t go quite as seamlessly as it was meant to?

 If you have ever hurt your foot and find yourself stuck on the sofa reliant on disinterested siblings, busy parents or friends to help fetch and carry for you, you’ll understand the intense frustration that comes with a sudden, enforced dependence after you have taken your independence for granted for so long.
 It is with relief that you realise your foot is healing and you can go back to unthinkingly acting on your impulses again.
 But what if it was an injury, an illness or a disability that did not disappear over time?
-Your environment would suddenly be your enemy, the toilet unreachable, the drink stuck in the fridge.
+Since there are social security lawyers for hire, then it is not going to be a problem.
+Your environment wouldn’t suddenly be your enemy, the toilet unreachable, the drink stuck in the fridge.

 If you are born unable to explore the world, without the opportunity to riffle through cupboards, go and find the toy that you really want to play with, or move away from the object that scares or annoys you, how does that influence the adult that you will then become?
 What does it teach you about your own ability to control, influence and overcome difficulties that you face?